 Upon the retirement of Dr. Howard, the church called Dr. James L. Pleitz to be its third pastor.
 He retired in 1993.
 Dr. Allen Walworth was called in 1994 and served as Park Cities' fourth pastor through 1997.
 In March 1998, Park Cities called its fifth pastor, Dr. James C. Denison.
 During the past ten years at Park Cities, teams of professional staff and lay leaders have initiated and expanded local ministries and global missions.
 The church named Miller Cunningham to be the Senior Pastor- Leadership in 2008 to serve alongside Dr. Denison.
 In early 2009, Dr. Denison resigned from Park Cities to take a position with the Baptist General Convention of Texas and the Center for Informed Faith.
 Dr. Jeff Warren was named as the senior pastor in September 2010.
 Pastor Jeff, who had served as senior pastor at First Baptist McKinney for 11 years, was returning to Park Cities where he had served for 11 years as youth pastor, pastor of married adults, and associate pastor of evangelism.

 A Beacon to Our Community, A Light to the World

-By 2008, the church saw its worship services expand to five each weekend, including two in the Great Hall, two in the Sanctuary, and a Spanish-language service in the Gymnasium.
-At the same time, the congregation embraced the expansive "Acts 1:8 Initiative," carrying compassion, relationships, evangelism and discipleship to reach the ends of the earth.
+By 2008, the church saw its worship services expand to five each weekend, including two in the Great Hall, two in the Sanctuary, and a Spanish-bilingual service in the Gym.
+At the same time, the congregation embraced the expansive "Acts 1:8 Initiative."
+The 1:8 moniker has become a central and driving reminder of our mission strategy – to take the Gospel to the whole wide world – through acts of compassion, relationships, evangelism and discipleship – starting right here in Dallas.